yaronn/blessed-contrib/README.md

 Friendly to terminals, ssh and developers.
 Extends [blessed](https://github.com/chjj/blessed) with custom  [drawille](https://github.com/madbence/node-drawille) and other widgets.

-You should also [check WOPR](https://github.com/yaronn/wopr): a simple markup for creating rich terminal reports, presentations and infographics.
+You should also [check WOPR](https://github.com/yaronn/wopr): a markup for creating terminal reports, presentations and infographics.

 **Contributors:**